 It allows developers and testers to collaborate on fixing bugs using the agile board.
 At times, it can be very difficult for devs to replicate testing scenarios, which causes delays in fixing.

 To solve this issue, ReQtest offers a desktop app for capturing bugs with video or images and upload them to ReQtest.

-If you’re using multiple bug tracking tools such as Jira, you can import bug reports from a CSV file.
+If you’re using multiple bug tracking tools, you can import bug reports from a CSV file.
 You can integrate your Jira projects with ReQtest projects using a Jira add-on.
 The bugs in ReQtest can be synchronized with Jira issues.